endpointsystems/azs-util/README.md

-  cpt           Copy a table from one storage account to another. dc            Delete a column in your table. dt            Delete a table. rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys. list-rk       List all RowKeys for a given PartitionKey.
+  cpt           Copy a table from one storage account to another. dc            Delete a column in your table. dt            Delete a table. et            Empty a table >= Timestamp (simple date) or use your own custom OData where clause rename-pk     Rename a PartitionKey to something else. list-pk       List all unique PartitionKeys. list-rk       List all RowKeys for a given PartitionKey.